philbier/arcade-game/README.md

 const allEnemies = [enemy1, enemy2, enemy3];
 ```
 *Enemy* represents a class with two paramaters.
-The first one is the line the enemy shall be running in, the second parameter is the speed (currently set to a random number). **IMPORTANT:** All enemy objects must be collected in the array *allEnemies* in order for the engine to run properly.
+The first one represents the line the enemy shall be running in, the second parameter is the speed (currently set to a random number). **IMPORTANT:** All enemy objects must be collected in the array *allEnemies* in order for the engine to run properly.

-Ultimately a player has to be created, which will start the game.
+Ultimately a player object has to be created using the *Player* class, which will start the game.
+This line of code should **not** be changed.
 ```
 const player = new Player();
 ```

-This line of code should **not** be changed.

 ## Authors